nickmeldrum/nickmeldrumdotcom/README.md

 ## TODO

- * get proper color scheme - base link colors/ other site colors/ favicon and brand logo on them
+ * add cv page back in
+ * rewrite cv page content for my new profile
+ * build a 404 page
+ * combine this repo with the travis automation one and get it autopublishing
+ * get our gtm/ga integration in
  * add mini bio in index.html
- * get syntax highlighting in all code snippets
- * get proper quotes in text
  * get disqus commenting back in
- * create a previous / next article at bottom of post page?
- * add "share" links at bottom of post page?
  * check all old posts - missing imgs, broken tags etc.
  * fix responsive width for svg in decorator post
  * check responsive width for all old posts is working
  * get a better li style

- * add cv page back in
- * rewrite cv page content for my new profile
- * build a 404 page
- * combine this repo with the travis automation one and get it autopublishing
+## Go live point:

- * get our gtm/ga integration in
+ * get proper quotes in text
+ * create a previous / next article at bottom of post page?
+ * add "share" links at bottom of post page?
+ * get proper color scheme - base link colors/ other site colors/ favicon and brand logo on them
  * get all the weird head attributes we need in nowadays
  * add tests using html proofer
  * get twitter plugin in